oracle-livelabs/security/blockchain-table-new/immutable-tables/immutable-tables.md

     ```

     ![](./images/lab2-task5-2.png " ")
+    > **Expected Output:**
+    > ```
+    > Error starting at line : 1 in command -
+    > ALTER TABLE bank_ledger NO DELETE UNTIL 20 DAYS AFTER INSERT
+    > Error report -
+    > ORA-05731: blockchain or immutable table BANK_LEDGER cannot be altered
+    >
+    > https://docs.oracle.com/error-help/db/ora-05731/05731.
+0000 -  "blockchain or immutable table %s cannot be altered"
+    > *Cause:    An attempt was made to alter a blockchain or immutable table that
+    >            could not be altered.
+    > *Action:   No action required.  ```

 3. Create another table `bank_ledger_2` without `LOCKED` keyword.
 Run the describe query to view this table.